davidchesnut/sp-general-docs/docs/how-to-create-a-mobile-app-in-sharepoint-2013-that-contains-data-from-an-externa.md

 ---
-title: How to: Create a mobile app in SharePoint 2013 that contains data from an external data source ms.prod: SHAREPOINT ms.assetid: f1d62256-aca0-4a59-8145-0add9e68a449
+title: How to Create a mobile app in SharePoint 2013 that contains data from an external data source ms.prod: SHAREPOINT ms.assetid: f1d62256-aca0-4a59-8145-0add9e68a449
 ---